Thor110/UE2-UE4/README.md

 C:\SGAUE4

-Example directories you might enter when prompted by theSWRC-UE2 script. - "swrc-ue2-release.bat"
+Example directories you might enter when prompted by the SWRC-UE2 script. - "swrc-ue2-release.bat"

 C:\SWRC